- May 17, 2020

 PURPOSEFUL MIXED BREEDERS

 Purposeful breeding has happened for hundred of years.
-Owners did this type of breeding to create the pure bred standards the AKC uses but now it’s used to Brown curly Australian Labradoodle, 2 months old, sitting in front of white backgroundcreate what is being marketed as a designer breed.
+Owners did this type of breeding to create the pure bred standards the AKC uses but now it’s used to create what is being marketed as a designer breed.
 These dogs are outside the recognized guidelines of the AKC and therefore cannot be registered with them.
 That being said, most of the breeders use two pure bred dogs to create their designer breed so you should have access to the parent’s AKC registered paperwork.
 An example of a designer breed is the Labradoodle.

 In the 1980’s, Wally Conron began breeding a Poodle with a Labrador Retriever for the Royal Guide Dogs in Victoria, Australia.
 The goal was to create a dog that was allergy and asthma friendly with the temperament of a service dog.
 Mr. Conron actually regrets his result because the designer breed has gone in a bad direction because of the health challenges (mental and physical) due to over breeding.